“Flowy singletrack with many character changes throughout, great scenery, and some fun optional features.”

 At the trailhead, you'll go through the gate in the fencing, head to the right and the entrance to the trail system is clearly marked.

 The first part of the trail parallels 90th street and rides fast, eventually heading down a bermed descent, then heads back up through some berms and rollers.
-After this, you'll be riding on a doubletrack section that goes over a wooden bridge, keep your eye out for other trail users here as this is two-way trail, also shared with the Wright County hiking trail.
-After this, you'll emerge into a prairie and start riding some newer trail built late 2014, which eventually winds around "bald hill" giving great views when the leaves are down.
-At the end of this section, you have a choice to ride an optional loop that returns you near the bridge crossing, and you can cross the bridge to continue riding the return trail all the way back to the trailhead.
-There are some fun and rather significant trail features on optional lines throughout this return trail.
+After this, you'll be riding on a doubletrack section that goes over a wooden bridge, keep your eye out for other trail users here as this is a two-way trail, also shared with the Wright County hiking trail.
+After this, you'll emerge into a prairie and start riding some newer trail built late 2014, which eventually winds around "Bald Hill" giving great views when the leaves are down.
+At various points, you'll have the option to turn back towards the trailhead for a smaller loop.

 The trail tread at this park is much loamier and softer than nearby trails, combined with the deeper woods this gives it more of a "rugged" feel in comparison.
 It also drains exceptionally well and is often ready to ride earlier than nearby trails after a rain event.
 If you are looking for a more rugged ride, this is the trail for you.
 Many people enjoy bringing their fatbike here.
 Winter riding is allowed (please stay off XC ski trails!), and a volunteer occasionally grooms the trail.